Accelerated Gradient Methods for Nonconvex Optimization: Escape Trajectories From Strict Saddle Points and Convergence to Local Minima: Analysis of some properties of the algorithmic maps

 which is a contradiction since $Lh < 1$.
-Hence, $\x = \y$ iff $G(\x) = G(\y)$ and $G$ is an injective map.} Therefore, the map $N_k \equiv G \circ R_k$ is a continuous bijection for all $k$ (hence invertible for all $k$) with a continuous inverse and so a homeomorphism.
+Hence, $\x = \y$ iff $G(\x) = G(\y)$ and $G$ is an injective map.
+The closedness of map $G$ is straightforward.} Therefore, the map $N_k \equiv G \circ R_k$ is a continuous bijection and also closed (composition of affine and closed map is a closed map) for all $k$ (hence invertible for all $k$) with a continuous inverse on compact sets by the Closed map lemma \cite{lee2013smooth} and so a homeomorphism on compact sets.
 Thus, we have shown that the map $N_k$ is invertible.
-Since we only used the continuity of $\nabla f$, the first part works with $f \in \mathcal{C}^1$ where $f$ is $L-$gradient Lipschitz continuous.
+Since we only used the continuity of $\nabla f$, the first part works with $f \in \mathcal{C}^1$ where $f$ is $L$-gradient Lipschitz continuous.

 We now look at the smoothness of maps $R_k, N_k$ along any trajectory of $\{\x_k\}$ generated from the recursion $\x_{k+1} = N_k(\x_k)$.
-Assume now that $f$ is analytic along with the $L-$gradient Lipschitz continuity property.
+Assume now that $f$ is analytic along with the $L$-gradient Lipschitz continuity property.
 Since $N_k$ is invertible for all $k$ by which $ \x_{k-1} = N_{k-1}^{-1}(\x_{k})$, we can write the following recursion

 {Also since $\{\x_k\}$ is the sequence for any possible trajectory generated from the recursion $\x_{k+1} = N_k(\x_k)$, the iterate $\x_k$ in \eqref{newlogic1} can be any point in $\mathbb{R}^n$.
 Thus replacing $\x_k$ with some general vector variable $\x \in \mathbb{R}^n$ in \eqref{newlogic1}, we get the recursive equation